pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 I'll briefly show what it looks like before I explain how it works.

+With copy semantics,
-Because function parameters are like copies, simply calling a function doesn't mutate a variable.
+because function parameters are like copies, simply calling a function doesn't mutate a variable.
 Notice how `a` only changes after assigning to it.